Lovenoreus/webui-bot/RUN_MCPO.md

 - List all tool.
 (MCPO probably blocks this by default.
 Need to do more research on this.)

 ## WHAT CAN BE TESTED.
-- ACTIVE DIRECTORY (No need to say from active directory.
-List all users is ok.)
 - SQL DATABASE (No need to say from the database all the time.
 Sample questions can be found at the bottom of this .md)

 ## WHAT CAN BE CONFIGURED.